ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/01-terminology.md

 ## Terminology and notation

 ::: TODO
+- Prio 2: introduce all these terms, more formally:
     - In-place: only requires a constant amount O(1) of additional memory
     - Stability: does not change the relative order of elements with equal keys
     - Adaptive: if it takes advantage of existing order in its input
     - Online: can sort a list as it receives it
     - Efficicency: n:o comparisons / swaps / array accesses
         - Note: multiplicative/additive constants do not matter (refer forward to complexity chapter)
     - Postcondition: the array is sorted!
 :::